ADLINK/meta-adlink-x86-64bit/README.md

 Please feel free to send us (email: ryanzj.huang@adlinktech.com) patches for this layer and report bugs of this layer.
-For hardware support, please contact your local representative.
+<br>For hardware support, please contact your local representative.